-Many people assume that the car’s battery is the only one that powers all electrical components in the car.
+Many people assume that the car’s battery is the only thing that powers all electrical components in the car.

 But, this is not true.

-There are several different causes of why your car may not charge properly.
+There are several different reasons why your car may not charge properly.
 Here are the most common reasons.

 The most common reason why your car is not charging is actually because of a worn out or damaged alternator.
 You can carefully tap it with a hammer while the car engine is running while checking it with a multimeter to see if the voltage is changing.
 Sometimes there is an electrical problem in the alternator and even if the voltage does not change, it might be damaged.